Ghislaine

 In Residence

-15 January 2021 to 30 November 2024
+15 January 2021 to 1 December 2026

-Ghislaine Nadaud started her career as an attorney and practised corporate and employment law in The Hague and Amsterdam.
+Ghislaine started her career as an attorney and practised corporate and employment law in The Hague and Amsterdam.
 She joined ABN AMRO as a legal counsel in 2006 and moved into her specialisation in sustainable banking policy and risk management in 2011.
 In 2016, she moved to Asia to set up ABN AMRO’s first ever regional sustainability department for its corporate and institutional banking business.
 After a short assignment at the United Nations as a sustainable financing consultant, Ghislaine joined Sumitomo Mitsui Banking Corporation (SMBC) in 2021 to lead and drive SMBC’s ESG ambitions in Asia-Pacific.

 • Environmental Regulations & Financial Institutions